How to Increase Your Amazon Impressions

 The Importance of Amazon Ad Impressions

-It is every manufacturer’s desire to place their product in front of as many eyes as possible.
-And there are times, such as during a product launch, when all you care about is increasing awareness for your product and/or brand.
-During such times, you may wish to maximize Impressions regardless of cost and show your product to as many shoppers as possible, thus reaching the maximum number of potential customers.
+Every business owner wants to place their product in front of as many eyes as possible.
+And there are times—like during a product launch—when all you care about is increasing awareness for your product and/or brand.
+During these times, you may think the best strategy is to maximize Amazon Impressions (regardless of how much it costs) to get your product in front of as many consumers as possible.

-However, more is not always better, and that is true of Impressions as well.
-At the end of the day, what you want is to maximize your profit.
-This requires a balance between your advertising budget and the sales your Ads generate.
-That is why you need to make sure that your Ads are seen by the right shoppers—those most likely to buy your product.
+But ultimately, you want to maximize your profit on Amazon.
+This requires balancing your advertising budget and the sales your Amazon Ads generate.
+That’s why you need to make sure that your Ads are seen by the right shoppers—those most likely to buy your product.

-One of the ways to target the right audience for your Ads is by using the right keywords.
-An example may illustrate this best:
+One of the ways to target the right audience for your Amazon Ads is by using the right keywords.
+Here’s another example:

 Let’s say your product is a shampoo aimed at women with dyed hair.
 This is a pretty specific audience, so you create an Ad with the keyphrase, “shampoo for women with dyed hair.”

-After running the Ad for two weeks, you discover that this keyphrase alone is too narrow to generate enough Impressions: not enough shoppers are seeing your Ads to generate enough sales.
+After running the Ad for two weeks, you discover that this keyphrase alone is too narrow to generate enough Impressions.
+Basically, not enough shoppers are seeing your Ads to generate enough sales.

-After running the Ad for a further two weeks, you discover you have a different problem: too many people are seeing your Ads—people who are not interested in your product.
-Impressions are eating up your advertising budget without generating enough sales.
-Amazon then decides that your Ads are not relevant and refuses to display them, forcing you to terminate them and start over.
+After running the Ad for a further two weeks, you discover you have a different problem: too many people are seeing your Ads, but these people are not interested in your product.
+After all, people searching for “soap” probably aren’t looking specfically for dye-safe shampoo.
+In this instance, impressions are eating up your advertising budget without generating enough sales.
+Amazon then decides that your Ads are not relevant and punishes you by refusing to display them, forcing you to terminate them and start over.

-When searching for “shampoo with women with dyed hair,” Amazon chooses the ads that they think is most relevant to users.
-However, the Pure Biology Sponsored Ad does not have the keywords addressing dyed hair in the title, which in turn, may result in high impressions but low sales.
+When searching for “shampoo with women with dyed hair,” Amazon chooses the ads that they think are most relevant to users.
+However, as seen above, the Pure Biology Sponsored Ad does not have any keywords for dyed hair in its title, which likely will result in high impressions but low sales for the brand.

-An Ad with a low CTR—i.e. many Impressions but no Clicks—suggests you are targeting the wrong audience: they see your Ad but are not interested in it.
+An Ad with a low click-through rate (CTR)—i.e., many Impressions but no Clicks—means you are targeting the wrong audience.
+People are seeing your Ad, but they’re not interested in it.

-As Amazon prides itself in its customer-centric approach, it penalizes such Ads by lowering their ranking.
+Amazon prides itself on its customer-centric approach, so it penalizes these types of ads by lowering their ranking.
 This requires ever-increasing bids to display your Ad.
 A campaign like this will only result in you wasting your budget.

-So, a low ranking is one of the main reasons why Amazon will refuse to show your Ad: it is not relevant to your target audience because of poorly chosen keywords.
-However, there are a number of other possible reasons as well.
+A low ranking is one of the main reasons why Amazon will refuse to show your Ad.
+It means your product is not relevant to your target audience, usually because of poorly chosen keywords.
+Let’s look at some of the other common reasons you’re receiving low impressions on Amazon Ads.

 Poor Product Page

-As mentioned above, Amazon is keen on shoppers having the best possible shopping experience.
-As part of that effort, it wants to ensure that Ads are relevant to shoppers.
-It calculates your Ad’s ranking by measuring, among other things, how many shoppers who visit your product page end up making a purchase.
+As mentioned above, Amazon wants shoppers to have the best possible shopping experience, so it tries to ensure Ads are relevant to shoppers by giving your ad a “ranking.”
+Amazon Ad ranking is measured by how many shoppers who visit your product page end up making a purchase.

 There are a number of other things you can try to improve your product page, including the following: